tinacms/tinacms/packages/react-tinacms-github/README.md

 The `TinacmsGithubProvider` component controls edit access to your site and will send unauthenticated users through the authentication flow.

 `TinacmsGithubProvider` can be configured with custom handlers that run after a user has logged in / logged out successfully.
-The below example uses cust `onLogin` / `onLogout` handlers to hit custom API routes that trigger Next.js Preview Mode:
+The below example uses custom `onLogin` / `onLogout` handlers to hit custom API routes that trigger Next.js Preview Mode:

 ```tsx
 import { TinacmsGithubProvider } from 'react-tinacms-github';